reflectoring/reflectoring.github.io/_posts/2021-07-18-complete-guide-to-cors.md

 #### Preflight Requests
-In contrast to simple requests, the browser sends preflight requests for operations that intend to change anything in the "Cross-Origin server" like an HTTP `PUT` method to update a resource or HTTP `DELETE` for deleting a resource.
+In contrast to simple requests, the browser sends preflight requests for operations that intend to change anything in the cross-origin server like an HTTP `PUT` method to update a resource or HTTP `DELETE` for deleting a resource.

-These requests are not considered safe so the web browser first makes sure that cross-origin communication is allowed by first sending a preflight request before sending the actual request to the "Cross-Origin server".
+These requests are not considered safe so the web browser first makes sure that cross-origin communication is allowed by first sending a preflight request before sending the actual request to the cross-origin server.
 Requests which do not satisfy the criteria for simple request also fall under this category.

-The preflight request is an HTTP `OPTIONS` method which is sent automatically by the browser to the  "Cross-Origin server", to check that the "Cross-Origin server" will permit the actual request.
+The preflight request is an HTTP `OPTIONS` method which is sent automatically by the browser to the  cross-origin server, to check that the cross-origin server will permit the actual request.
 Along with the preflight request, the browser sends the following headers:

-**Access-Control-Request-Method**: This header contains the HTTP method which will be used when the actual request is made.
+* **Access-Control-Request-Method**: This header contains the HTTP method which will be used when the actual request is made.
-**Access-Control-Request-Headers**: This is a list of headers that will be sent with the request including any custom headers.
+* **Access-Control-Request-Headers**: This is a list of headers that will be sent with the request including any custom headers.
-**Origin**: The origin header that contains the source origin of the request similar to the simple request.
+* **Origin**: The origin header that contains the source origin of the request similar to the simple request.

-The actual request to the "Cross-Origin server" will not be sent if the result of the `OPTIONS` method is that the request cannot be made.
+The actual request to the cross-origin server will not be sent if the result of the `OPTIONS` method is that the request cannot be made.

 After the preflight request is complete, the actual `PUT` method with CORS headers is sent.

 #### CORS Requests with Credentials

-In most real-life situations, requests sent to the "Cross-Origin server" need to be loaded with some kind of access credentials which could be an `Authorization` header or cookies.
+In most real-life situations, requests sent to the cross-origin server need to be loaded with some kind of access credentials which could be an `Authorization` header or cookies.
 The default behavior of CORS requests is for the requests to be passed without any of these credentials.

-When credentials are passed with the request o the "Cross-Origin server", the browser will not allow access to the response unless the "Cross-origin server" sends a CORS header `Access-Control-Allow-Credentials` with a value of `true`.
+When credentials are passed with the request o the cross-origin server, the browser will not allow access to the response unless the cross-origin server sends a CORS header `Access-Control-Allow-Credentials` with a value of `true`.

-## Example of Implementing with CORS in Applications
+## Implementing CORS in a Web Application

 For observing the CORS requests, let us run two web applications written in Node.Js which will communicate with each other with the CORS protocol:

-1. For "Cross-Origin server" we will use a web application named [OrderProcessor](https://github.com/thombergs/code-examples/blob/master/cors/orderprocessor/server.js) that will contain a REST API with `GET` and `PUT` methods.
+1. For cross-origin server we will use a web application named [OrderProcessor](https://github.com/thombergs/code-examples/blob/master/cors/orderprocessor/server.js) that will contain a REST API with `GET` and `PUT` methods.
-2. For "Origin server" we will use another web application containing an [HTML page](https://github.com/thombergs/code-examples/blob/master/cors/ecommapp/index.html).
-We will run JavaScript in this HTML page to communicate with the REST APIs in the `OrderProcessor` application which is our "Cross-Origin server".
+2. For origin server we will use another web application containing an [HTML page](https://github.com/thombergs/code-examples/blob/master/cors/ecommapp/index.html).
+We will run JavaScript in this HTML page to communicate with the REST APIs in the `OrderProcessor` application which is our cross-origin server.

 We can run these applications in our local machine using `npm` and `node`.
-The "Origin server" hosting the HTML page is running on `http://localhost:9000`.
-This makes Ajax calls with the `XMLHttpRequest` object to the `OrderProcessor` application running on the "Cross-Origin server" with URL: `http://localhost:8000` as shown in this figure:
+The origin server hosting the HTML page is running on `http://localhost:9000`.
+This makes Ajax calls with the `XMLHttpRequest` object to the `OrderProcessor` application running on the cross-origin server with URL: `http://localhost:8000` as shown in this figure:

 ![cors example](/assets/img/posts/cors/cors-example.png)

-These are CORS requests since the HTML in the "Origin server" and `OrderProcessor` application in the  "Cross-Origin server" are running in different Origins (because of different port numbers: 8000 and 9000 although they use the same scheme: HTTP and host: `localhost`).
+These are CORS requests since the HTML in the origin server and `OrderProcessor` application in the  cross-origin server are running in different Origins (because of different port numbers: 8000 and 9000 although they use the same scheme: HTTP and host: `localhost`).

 ### Cross-Origin Server Handling CORS Requests in Node.js
-Our "Cross-Origin server" is a simple [Node.js](https://nodejs.org/en/) application named `OrderProcessor` built with [Express](https://expressjs.com) framework.
+Our cross-origin server is a simple [Node.js](https://nodejs.org/en/) application named `OrderProcessor` built with [Express](https://expressjs.com) framework.
 We have created two REST APIs in the `OrderProcessor` application with `GET` and `PUT` methods for fetching and updating `orders`.

-This is a snippet of the `GET` method of our `OrderProcessor` application running on "Cross-Origin server" on URL: `localhost:8000`:
+This is a snippet of the `GET` method of our `OrderProcessor` application running on cross-origin server on URL: `localhost:8000`:

 ```js
 app.get('/orders', (req, res) => {